Job Burnout Dragging You Down?

 Has work felt increasingly like a radioactive lead weight around your neck for the past couple of months – sapping your energy and crushing your enthusiasm until it’s all you can do to drag yourself into work and just get through each day?
 You could be experiencing job burnout.

 The idea of calling it quits on the job front may even seem like a beacon of hope in the desperate landscape of a psychologically oppressive workday.
-The frantic push to wrap things up at the end of the year and start the new year strong, along with additional responsibilities from coworkers being out on holiday vacations, can be overwhelming under the best of circumstances.
-You add in holiday family drama, as well as the colder and shorter days, and you have ideal conditions for job burnout.
+The frantic push in December to wrap things up at the end of the year, followed by working harder than ever in the first couple months to start the new year strong can be overwhelming under the best of circumstances.
+You add in personal upheavals, as well as the colder and shorter days of the remaining winter months, and you have ideal conditions for job burnout.

 Don’t worry.
 You’re not alone.
 According to a recent Randstad survey, nearly 40 percent of adult workers in the U.S. are considering quitting their jobs due to job burnout.
 However, stress significantly impairs decision-making skills so walking away from your job could be a big mistake.
 Here’s how you can begin the new year with a new attitude.